Buy Now!

 Load External Audio tracks (media mode)

-By enabling this setting, Zoom Player will look for audio files with the same base file name as a media file you're currently trying to load in order to mix in a secondary audio track.
+By enabling this setting, Zoom Player will look for audio files with the same base file name as a media file you're currently loading in order to mix in a secondary audio track.
 For example:

 myvideo.avi